bangrsun/ISFRC/README.md

-# GIF - The Global Instability Framework code.
+# ISFRC - The Integrated Simulation code for Field-Reversed Configuration

 ------

-GIF is a code framework for the simulation on the global instability problems in magnetic confined fusion.
+ISFRC is an integrated simulation code for the FRC design and experiment in CCF-ENN.

 AUTHOR: S. Y. SUN, Y. Li, and other members of simulation group in CCF-ENN.